linkml/linkml/docs/howtos/ontologies-as-values.md

 From a LinkML modeling perspective, these additional properties would be Good Things.
-They allow us to constrain our data model to avoid instance data that is invalid or surprising (for example, Napolean having a "species" value of "Vertebrate" or "HistoricHuman").
+They allow us to constrain our data model to avoid instance data that is invalid or surprising (for example, Napoleon having a "species" value of "Vertebrate" or "HistoricHuman").

 ### A model of organisms following ontology conventions